 Mike Vallender is a seasoned entrepreneur who has built and developed multiple businesses across a range of industries.
-He specialises in selling new products into emerging technology markets and excels at creating clear strategies that drive businesses forward.
+He specialises in selling new technology into developing markets and excels at creating clear strategies that drive businesses forward.

 Mike has successfully raised capital and developed growth strategies at every stage of the business life cycle.